 Out on a Lim, this blog, contains my reflections on learning at a distance.
-As of July 1, 2011, I serve as Associate Dean for Higher Education in the School of Distance Education at Andrews University, with a dual role at Griggs University and International Academy while Griggs and Andrews merge.
+As of July 1, 2011, I serve as Associate Dean for ONline Higher Education in the School of Distance Education at Andrews University.

 This blog also contains the archived posts of two past blog sites.
 I thought it appropriate to collect all my blog reflections in one place.
 One blog, Videoconferencing Out on a Lim was about my distance learning coordinator experiences, curriculum thoughts, and technology rants related to k12 videoconferencing, mostly H323 videoconferencing.
 I wrote this blog while I coordinated videoconferencing for 18 school districts in southwest Michigan.
 In that position, I supported 70 Polycom units and Tandberg infrastructure (MPS, Gateway, Gatekeeper and TMS) from 1999-2011.